Robert Golden’s opening talk for Art Youth and A Shared Peace

 To begin with I will quote a mentor of my intellect and my soul:

-“For us Europe is a home of the spirit
+“For us, Europe is a home of the spirit,

 where for the last twenty centuries

-the most amazing adventure of the human spirit has been occurring.
+an amazing adventure of the human spirit has been occurring.

 It is a privileged arena